One Model for All Tasks: Leveraging Efficient World Models in Multi-Task Planning: Experiments and Analysis

 \subsection{Understanding MoE Efficacy: An Empirical and Theoretical Analysis}

-The superior performance of ScaleZero motivates a deeper investigation into its core architectural component: the Mixture-of-Experts backbone.
+The superior performance of ScaleZero motivates a deeper investigation into its core architecture: the MoE transformer backbone.
 Here, we analyze the mechanisms of MoE from both empirical and theoretical perspectives.
-Our empirical findings (detailed in \Cref{sec:moe_experimal}) reveal that replacing dense MLP layers with MoE counterparts not only reduces gradient conflict within the MoE layers themselves but also in adjacent network components.
-To explain this phenomenon, we provide a theoretical justification grounded in the two-phase training characterization of MoE~\citep{chen2208towards}.
-We propose the following informal theorem, which asserts that an MoE layer maintains a strictly lower upper bound on gradient conflict than a dense equivalent, governed primarily by the router's specialization.
-Detailed explanations, proofs and corollaries are provided in \Cref{sec:moe_theoretical}.
+Our empirical findings (detailed in Appendix~\ref{sec:moe_experimal}) reveal that replacing dense MLP layers with MoE counterparts not only reduces gradient conflict within the MoE layers themselves but also in adjacent networks.
+To explain these observations, we provide a theoretical justification grounded in the two-phase training characterization of MoE~\citep{chen2208towards}.
+We introduce the following informal theorem, which asserts that an MoE layer maintains a strictly lower upper bound on gradient conflict than a dense counterpart---a property governed primarily by the router's specialization.
+Detailed explanations, proofs and corollaries are provided in Appendix~\ref{sec:moe_theoretical}.

 \begin{theorem}[Upper Bound on Gradient Conflict in MoE Layers \textit{(informal)}] In a Mixture-of-Experts (MoE) layer, consider two tasks $t_1$ and $t_2$ with routing weights $\lambda^{t_1}_m, \lambda^{t_2}_m$ over $M$ experts, and per-task gradients on expert $m$, denoted as $g_{t_1}^{(m)}$ and $g_{t_2}^{(m)}$.
 Let $G$ be the maximum gradient conflict on any single expert, and $\cos(u,v)$ denote the cosine similarity between vectors $u$ and $v$.
 Then the following results hold: (1).
 (Generally) Define the $m$-th element of vectors $u, v$ as $u_m = \lambda^{t_1}_m \|g_{t_1}^{(m)}\|,\; v_m = \lambda^{t_2}_m \|g_{t_2}^{(m)}\|,\; m=1,\dots,M.$ The full-layer gradient conflict admits a general upper bound: $\mathrm{conflict}(G_{t_1},G_{t_2}) \le G \cdot \cos(u,v)$.
 (2).
 (Sparse Router) In the \textit{exploration stage}, where tasks uniformly select experts, the expected gradient conflict of the MoE layer is approximately bounded by $ G \cdot (1 - M!/ ((M-K)! \, M^K))$, where $K$ is the number of tasks.
 (3).
 (Sparse Router) In the \textit{router learning stage}, where expert sets stabilize, the gradient conflict is roughly upper bounded by $\mathbb{E}[\text{conflict}_{i,j}] \approx G \cdot \frac{U}{ab}$, where $a = |S_i|$, $b = |S_j|$ are the sizes of the expert sets for tasks $i$ and $j$, and $U = |S_i \cap S_j|$ is their intersection size. \end{theorem}